Rankin-Selberg convolutions for $\mathrm{GL}(n)\times \mathrm{GL}(n)$ and $\mathrm{GL}(n)\times \mathrm{GL}(n-1)$ for principal series representations: Acknowledgements

 \section{Acknowledgements}

-B. Sun was supported in part by National Key $\textrm{R}\,\&\,\textrm{D}$ Program of China (No. 2020YFA0712600) and the National Natural Science Foundation of China (No. 11688101).
-F. Su was supported in part by the National Natural Science Foundation of China (No. 11901466) and the XJTLU Research Development Funding (RDF-19-02-04).
+D. Liu was supported by the Natural Science Foundation of Zhejiang Province (Grant No. LZ22A010006) and National Natural Science Foundation of China (Grant No. 12171421).
+F. Su was supported by National Natural Science Foundation of China (Grant No. 11901466) and the Qinglan Project of Jiangsu Province.
+B. Sun was supported by the National Key $\textrm{R}\,\&\,\textrm{D}$ Program of China (Grant No. 2020YFA0712600).
+The authors thank the anonymous referees for the careful reading and comments.